zostay/RakuWAPI/README.md

 2 SPECIFICATION
 ===============

-This specification is divided into three layers: Layer 0: Server, Layer 1: Middleware, and Layer 2: Application.
+This specification is divided into three layers:

+  * Layer 0: Server

+  * Layer 1: Middleware

+  * Layer 2: Application

+Each layer has a specific role related the other layers.
+The server layer is primarily responsible for managing the application lifecycle and performing the low-level protocol handling aspects.
+The application layer is primarily responsible for receiving metadata and content from the server and delivering metadata and content back to the server.
+The middleware layer is responsible for enhancing the application or server by providing additional services and utilities.

+This specification goes through each layer in order.

 2.0 Layer 0: Server
 -------------------

 A P6SGI application server is a program capable of running P6SGI applications as defined by this specification.

 A P6SGI application server typically implements some variant of web service.
 This typically means implementing an HTTP/1.x protocol service or a related protocol such as CGI, FastCGI, SCGI, etc. An application server also manages the application lifecycle and executes the application, providing it with a complete environment, and processing the response from the application to determine how to respond to the origin.